 Polonus European Deli: Pierogis are what you order here.
 A quick snack on the go.

 Village Tavern: Basic American Fare.
-Burgers, Salads, Pasta, etc. I like their turkey burger and sweet potato fries.
+Burgers, Salads, Pasta, etc. Good food, great desserts.
+I don’t like that they charge you $5 to upgrade regular fries to sweet potato fries (or onion rings, salad, etc.) That seems ridiculous to me.
+(O’neills will give you whatever side you want with your burger or sandwich for no additional charge.)
 This place is always still hopping with loud music when we walk by after a night of tours and ghost hunts in October.
+Salem’s only spot for night life, if you can call it that.

 Brew Box: Decent coffee.
 They have “cereal milk” that’s fun for the kids.
 It changes flavors every… day? week?
 It’s just like it sounds.
 Milk that’s flavored like it’s been sitting in cereal.
 They also have pretty good breakfast biscuits.